 WHAT TO EXPECT

 Pyramid Lake, a 125,000-acre desert lake, lies at the terminus of the Truckee River approximately 30 miles northeast of Reno.
-The lake, a remnant of Pleistocene Lake Lahontan, contains a number of tufa formations and Anaho Island National Wildlife Refuge, site of one of the largest nesting colonies of the American White Pelican in the United States.
+The lake, a remnant of Pleistocene Lake Lahontan, contains a number of tufa formations and the Anaho Island National Wildlife Refuge, one of the largest nesting colonies of the American White Pelican in the United States.
 The island and surrounding waters are closed to the public, although other areas of the lake are open.
 A spotting scope is recommended.
 Pyramid Lake is situated within a Paiute Indian Reservation, and visitors must purchase a day use permit, available at the Sutcliffe Ranger Station or on the Pyramid Lake web site.
 The web site has up-to-date information on permit locations, hours of operation and pricing.
-You can also call the Pyramid Lake Paiute Tribe in Nixon (775-574-1000) or access the web site (www.plpt.nsn.us/rangers/index.html).
-Pyramid Lake is a Nevada Important Bird Area.
+You can also call the Pyramid Lake Paiute Tribe in Nixon (775-574-1000) Pyramid Lake is a Nevada Important Bird Area.

-Notable species: The lake surface is good for American White Pelican in breeding season, Common Loon in winter and spring, and inland stray coastal migrants such as Pacific Loon.
-The lake has a good diversity of waterfowl in winter, with four species of loons and six species of grebes possible.
+Notable species: The lake surface is good for American White Pelican in breeding season and diverse waterfowl in winter, with four species of loons and six species of grebes possible.
 Coastal strays such as scoters and jaegers can be found in the fall.
 In the summer, Black-throated Sagebrush and Brewer’s Sparrows can be found in the surrounding sagebrush habitat.
-A variety of other land birds may be sought in locations along the birding routes.
 This area has produced a number of rarities; check the Nevada Birds List Server (see Introduction).

 Via Wadsworth: Take I-80 east about 30 miles from the Vista Exit at the east end of Reno to Exit 43 Wadsworth.
 Go left (north).
-Shortly after the exit is a store and gas station on the right which sells day use permits (restrooms).
 Continue north to Wadsworth and turn left onto SR 447 (about 1.4 miles from I-80).
 Obey the speed limits closely.
-Continue north 16 miles to the junction of SR 447 & SR 446 and the Nixon Store (permits, gas).
+Continue north 16 miles to the junction of SR 447 & SR 446 and the Nixon Store.
 Turn left and continue to the areas described below.

 Note: All descriptions of birding routes are based upon Sutcliffe as the starting point (about 16 miles northwest of the Nixon Store).

-POPULAR BIRDING ROUTE The Sutcliffe Marina area provides a good vantage point for scoping the lake.
-Then return to SR 445 and turn right (north).
+The Sutcliffe Marina area provides a good vantage point for scoping the lake.
+From SR 445 turn right (north).
 Turn right on Sutcliffe Drive to access this area.
 SR 445 becomes a gravel road in 8.3 miles.
 Enroute stops at Separator Beach, Pelican Point, Windless Bay and Warrior Point can be productive.
 After the road becomes gravel, drive an additional 2.3 miles until reaching a privately owned ranch on the left and a parking pullout under cottonwood trees on the right.
 This area is called Big Canyon.
 Park and explore for migrants and occasional vagrants.
 Do not trespass on private property on the west side of the road.

-The large grove of mature black willows near the lake, called The Willows, can be very productive for migrating songbirds.
-Northern Goshawk is possible in winter.
-To access The Willows by vehicle (high clearance recommended), backtrack about 0.3 mile to a dirt road on the left that leads down to the lake shore (about another 0.4 mile).
-Park and bird the area, which can be a popular camping area on weekends.
+The Willows: The large grove of mature black willows near the lake, called The Willows, can be very productive for migrating songbirds.
+To access the Willows backtrack about 0.3 mile to a blocked dirt road on the left that leads down to the lakeshore (about another 0.4 mile).
+Park here and bird down to the Willows and the lake shore.

-Backtrack to Sutcliffe.
-(Side Trips A and B) Continue on SR 445 to the intersection with SR 446.
+Along SR446 to the Lakeshore: Backtrack on SR 445 to the intersection with SR 446.
 Bear left on SR 446 toward Nixon.
 Check close-to-shore areas for waterbirds and gulls at enroute stops at Tamaracks, Indian Head, Wino Beach, Sandhole, Rawhide, Blockhouse and Cattleguard beaches.
 Watch for the Popcorn Rock sign at 7.9 miles south of the intersection.
 About 1 mile farther south, approaching the delta of the Truckee River, a single cottonwood tree marks the location of a left turn onto a gravel road leading down to the lake shore identified by a Trail Access: Tahoe-Pyramid Bikeway sign.
 Scope the lake for grebes, pelicans, cormorants, waterfowl, gulls, and terns.
 If time permits, a walk east and north along the shore to the mouth of the Truckee River can be excellent in the fall for shore birds.
 The mouth of the river is usually teeming with pelicans, cormorants, gulls, waterfowl and shorebirds.

 Numana Wetlands: Take SR 447 right (south) for 7 miles to the Numana Wetlands.
 If you are returning to Reno or coming from Reno via Wadsworth, this area is well worth a visit, especially in the spring and fall.
 Turn left at the Numana Fish Hatchery sign (a right turn coming from Wadsworth).
 Follow the paved road 0.7 mile down the hill to the hatchery entrance, where the pavement ends.
 Continue straight on the gravel road another 0.2 mile down to a dirt road along the river, following the Wetland Trail signs.
 Turn right, go 0.1 mile, and park in the grass parking lot at the entrance to the Numana Wetlands Trail/Tahoe-Pyramid Bikeway, an access point for riparian birding along the Truckee River.
 Return to SR 447, turn left (south), and follow SR 447 to the I-80 & Wadsworth interchange, as described in the birding route.